 - Telephone money for the child (from 11 years old)

 - Clothing money, amount guidelines as detailed in the allowance breakdown

-- Local travelling costs - 30 miles per child in placement per day to transport.
+- Local travelling costs - 30 miles per journey, each way.
 This includes transport to and from school, attendance to training events, support groups and transport to and from GP or other medical appointments

 - Birthday and festival allowances included within the living cost.

 - Trips and activities for children and young people.
 Including school trips included within the livings costs element of the allowance.